-(a) We have excluded the income statement effects of all LSE related transactions in our unaudited pro forma condensed combined statements of income for the year ended December 31, 2006 and for the nine months ended September 30, 2007 as these transactions are considered to be material non-recurring transactions under Regulation S-X which should be excluded from the statement of income.
+(a) In accordance with Regulation S-X, we have excluded the material non-recurring charges or credits and related tax effects related to our investment in the LSE that were included in our statements of income for the year ended December 31, 2006 and for the nine months ended September 30, 2007.
+The remaining effects of the LSE Transaction have been included in our pro forma statements of income.
 The LSE related transactions for the year ended December 31, 2006 included the following (in millions, except dividend per share and exchange rate):

-Inc come (expense)
+Income (expense)

-• Loss on the early extinguishment of debt related to the refinancing of our credit facilit ies \$ (22.0)
+• Loss on the early extinguishment of debt related to the refinancing of our credit facilities S \$ (22.0)

-• Interest expense related to the financing of the purchase of our share capital of the LS E (see 5(c) below for calculation) (59.2)
+• Interest expense related to the financing of the purchase of our share capital of the LSE (see 5(c) below for calculation) (59.2)

-• Gain on foreign currency option contracts purchased to hedge the foreign currency ex posure on our acquisition bid:
+• Gain on foreign currency option contracts purchased to hedge the foreign currency expo sure on our acquisition bid:

 Fair market value \$ 71.7

 Cost basis (23.3) 48.4

 • Dividend income received from the LSE:

 11/8/06 dividend per share £ 0.06

-Shares held Х
+Shares held X

 61.3

-GBP exchange rate Х
+GBP exchange rate X

-1.90 \$7 .0
+1.90 \$7.0

 3/7/06 dividend per share £ 0.08

-Shares held Х
+Shares held X

 61.7

-GBP exchange rate Х
+GBP exchange rate X

-1.87 9 .2 16.2
+1.87 9.2 16.2